 - On April 28, Randall Stross wrote in The New York Times that prescriptions are one of the few areas where handwriting is still predominantly used which can result in dangerous medical errors yet only 30 percent of hospitals currently use ePrescribing technology.

 - Also related to health technology, according to a recent report, Minnesota (60.9 percent), Wisconsin (59.9 percent) and North Dakota (57.9 percent) are currently leading in EHR adoption rates.
-Check out coverage of the report by Sandra Zaragoza in the Austin Business Journal.

 - In general health news, Amanda Gardner at Health.com shared the findings of a study that suggests that even doing household chores can help prevent Alzheimer’s disease.
 The study was originally posted in the medical journal, Neurology.